Sundance Mountain Resort with Kids: Redford's Utah Paradise

 The Sundance Resort spa offers family-friendly treatments, and while this might seem like a stretch with kids, the outdoor hot tub with mountain views is a legitimate family activity.
 After a day of skiing or hiking, soaking in hot water while watching the sunset over the mountains is a memory-maker for all ages.
 Check with the resort for family access times and policies.

 During the holiday season, Sundance does a beautiful job with decorations and special events.
 The Night Owl ski sessions on Friday and Saturday evenings are magical, with the mountain lit up and the atmosphere festive and fun.
-It is a completely different experience from daytime skiing and kids love the novelty of being on the slopes after dark.
+A completely different experience from daytime skiing, and kids love the novelty of being on the slopes after dark.
 Pack a lightweight rain jacket for kids because the temperatures drop sharply after sunset and wind can pick up.
 A waterproof outer layer over fleece keeps them warm without restricting movement.

 The Tree Room restaurant is the fine dining experience at Sundance, named for the tree that grows up through the center of the room.
-It is decorated with Redford personal collection of Native American art and memorabilia, and the food is excellent.
-This is better suited for a parents date night than a family dinner, but if you have older kids who can appreciate a special dining experience, it is worth considering.
+Decorated with Redford's personal collection of Native American art and memorabilia, and the food is excellent.
+Better suited for a parents' date night than a family dinner, but if you have older kids who can appreciate a special dining experience, it is worth considering.
 Reservations are essential and the dress code leans smart casual.

 Planning Your Sundance Day Trip